 The Psychology Behind The Presentation

-I’m not sure whether this plan was carefully crafted out or whether it just evolved, but the way some uplines show the plan is cleverly designed to suck people into their systems.
+I’m not sure whether the Amway plan was carefully crafted out or whether it just evolved, but the way some uplines show the plan is cleverly designed to suck people into their systems.
 If you aren’t aware or careful, it’s easy to get caught up in the excitement of the presentation.
 The presentation is full of deception and I will try to point out these items in my analysis.

 The speaker may talk about how he once thought he was “doing okay” in life.
 That he was making a living and able to meet his financial obligations.
 But he thought there might be more.
 One day he saw the plan and it changed his life.
 He did not realize he had gotten into a rut of going to work and going home every day and looking forward to his 2 weeks off each year.
 (This is relatable for many) That time and money are so important in life.
 Control of time and money is the key to success.
 Many people have lots of money but work all day and nite.
 Or people have time but are broke and can’t do much.
 The speaker might mention dreams or goals such as having an extra $500 a month or more.
 What would you do for an extra $500 a month.
 What about an extra $50,000 a year?
 Wouldn’t it be nice to have the wife stay home with the kids instead of leaving the family to go to work?
 Like the “Leave it to Beaver” days?
 (This gets the women excited)

 The speaker will likely mention something about the economy and how prices on products continue to go up.
 The speaker may mention the 4 “I’s” that suck money out of your paycheck.
 The four I’s are Interest, Income Tax, Insurance and Inflation.
 The speaker may talk about how the government will take their cut and so on until you get your “net”.
 The speaker may mention how so many Americans are dead or broke by age 65, and that social security will collapse.
 (This instills financial fears in many people).